DensityCo/charts/README.md

   includes non-react based projects and react-based projects alike.
 - A chart is just a function - no classes to worry about.

-### Hold on, then how do I render my chart in my react app?
+### How would I render my chart in a non-react application?
-You're full of great questions today.
 Luckily, there's a helper function to do just that:

 ```javascript
 import {chartAsReactComponent} from './charts';